 Abraham and Mount should both make their Champions League debuts, something to help them gain experience.

-Chelsea have been granted a relatively mild group in the Champions League, heralding a shortening of their outright price in football spread betting for the competition.
+Chelsea have been granted a relatively mild group in the Champions League, heralding a shortening of their outright price in football betting for the competition.
 Valencia qualified for the Champions League on the final day last season, but provide a stern challenge for Chelsea after almost upsetting Arsenal in the Europa League last season.

 Liverpool (H) – September 22